altwalker/altwalker/docs/api.rst

     walker = Walker(...)
     for step in walker:
-        # do someting with the step
+        # do something with the step

 .. autofunction:: create_walker